litestar-org/litestar/docs/usage/dto/2-dto-interface.rst

 This class method is called for each handler that the DTO type is registered upon.
-It receives an instance of :class:`HandlerContext <litestar.dto.interface.HandlerContext>` which contains information about the handler and the DTOs application including whether the DTO is being applied to "data" or "return" type of the handler, the type annotation, the handler ID and request encoding for the handler.
+It receives an instance of :class:`HandlerContext <litestar.dto.interface.HandlerContext>` which contains information about the handler and the DTOs application including whether the DTO is being applied to "data" or "return" type of the handler, the type annotation, the handler ID, and request encoding for the handler.

 DTO implementations should use the type annotation information to confirm that the DTO is being applied to a supported type.